fannysofia/sky-tracker-app/README.md

 These features could be implemented in the future:
 - [ ] Set location based on user's geolocation
-- [ ] Add isLoading (or not? https://kentcdodds.com/blog/stop-using-isloading-booleans)
 - [ ] Expand the range of celestial objects to be shown (asteroids, sun etc.)
 - [ ] Add other nice-to-have features like lunar phases
 - [ ] Suggestion of the correct location if several locations found with same name